liagason/A-Jekyll-Blog/README.md

 # Blog

-A minimal blog theme made with Tailwindcss.
+A minimalistic blog theme made with Tailwindcss.

 ## License